hmcts/rse-cft-lib/README.md

 #### Configuring the Cftlib tasks

-`bootWithCCD` and `cftlibTest` can be configured individually or alternatively configured in common by configuring the `CftlibExec` task type:
+`bootWithCCD` and `cftlibTest` can be configured individually or common configuration can be applied to the `CftlibExec` task type:

 ```groovy
 tasks.withType(uk.gov.hmcts.rse.CftlibExec) {